 Although I used to dislike the taste of coconut when I was a child (it must have had something to do with my mother’s penchant for Roly Poly, a gooey, sickly sweet monstrocity that contained a combination of strawberry jam, Turkish Delight, and shredded coconut), I’ve come to love it in recent years.
 It took me a while to try out virgin coconut oil (I had been using the refined, albeit organic stuff), but once I did, I was besotted.
 I found the Tropical Traditions brand to offer a subtle, yet discernible coconut flavor, with an almost sweet scent.
 It worked well in all the recipes I’ve tried, from cookies to stir-fries to this incredible fudge.

-Even though the flavor of this Black Bean Fudge (original recipe courtesy of my multi-talented SOS partner, Kim at Affairs of Living) isn’t meant to be specifically “coconut,” I found that the coconut oil was essential here for the proper texture and the creamy mouthfeel that is so important in a true fudge.
+Even though the flavor of this Black Bean Fudge (original recipe courtesy of Kim at Affairs of Living) isn’t meant to be specifically “coconut,” I found that the coconut oil was essential here for the proper texture and the creamy mouthfeel that is so important in a true fudge.
 The recipe was a godsend when I first began the ACD, as it satisfies the need for something rich and decadent without actually being rich and decadent.
 And if you can eat chocolate, try it with the cocoa option.
 Something about the coconut oil and cocoa in combination makes for a magical outcome.

 Next time you’re looking for something irresistible yet virtuous (yes, all you single folks out there, I know it’s tough to find), go for this unusual treat.